 Greg Meyer (Track Coordinator, Foundations of Professional Practice) is the Associate Dean of Students at Moravian College in Bethlehem, PA.
 In this role, Greg oversees student conduct and student life on-call response, chairs the threat assessment and behavior intervention teams, and supervises the director of the counseling center.
 Greg is also a member of the college's bias response and intervention team.
 Greg has proudly served ASCA in volunteer roles including Pennsylvania State Coordinator and East Region Chair.
 He currently serves as the Region 10 Coordinator.
 Greg first participated in the Gehring Academy as a Faculty member for the Foundations of Professional Practice track in 2020.
 Greg earned a B.A. in Music from Lehigh University and an M.Ed. in College Student Personnel Administration from James Madison University.

-Sarah McDowell Shupp (Faculty, Equitable & Inclusive Practices) is the Associate Dean of Students and Director of the Office of Student Conduct at Shippensburg University.
-As a one-person office, Sarah oversees the entire process for general misconduct, academic integrity, and organization misconduct.
-She also serves on the university care team and assists students in crisis.
-In addition to her role at Shippensburg University, Sarah is a third-year doctoral student at Indiana University of Pennsylvania studying administration and leadership in education.
+Sarah McDowell Shupp (Faculty, Equitable & Inclusive Practices) is currently the Associate Dean of Student Affairs & Deputy Title IX Coordinator at Lebanon Valley College in Annville, PA.
+She oversees student engagement, service and volunteerism, spiritual development, student conduct/title IX, and division-wide strategic planning and assessment.
+In addition to her role at Lebanon Valley College, Sarah is in the dissertation phase of her doctorate in education administration and leadership.
 Her research interests include exploring college students' experiences with student conduct programs through narrative inquiry.
 Sarah also volunteers with national fraternity and sorority organizations as a speaker and facilitator on leadership, risk management, and equity and inclusion issues.
 Outside of work and school, Sarah enjoys traveling as often as possible with her partner, brewing craft beer with her family, and spoiling her cat, Phoenix.

-Andrea Weber, Ed.D.
-(Faculty, Foundations of Professional Practice) is the Assistant Vice President for Student Affairs & Dean of Students & Director of Student Conduct at Missouri State University.
+Andrea Weber, Ed.D., (Faculty, Mid-Level/Aspiring Directors) is the Assistant Vice President for Student Affairs & Dean of Students at Missouri State University.
 Andrea has been at Missouri State University since 2008 and started her higher education career in Fraternity & Sorority Life.
-Not only does Andrea serve as the administrator of the university conduct process but also serves on the Behavioral Intervention Team, as advisor to the Student Affairs Graduate Student Associate and also as an affiliate faculty member in the Student Affairs in Higher Education program.
+In addition to being the Dean of Students, Andrea also serves as advisor to the Student Affairs Graduate Student Associate and as an affiliate faculty member in the Student Affairs in Higher Education program.
 Andrea is involved as an international volunteer for her sorority and locally in her children's PTA as the treasurer.
-Andrea has also served in a variety of roles on the ASCA Conference Committee and recently was the 2021 Conference Chair.
+Andrea has also served in a variety of roles on the ASCA Conference Committee and was the 2021 Conference Chair.